 4.8 Conservation Covenants

 Conservation covenants are a means by which developers can demonstrate that the biodiversity gains in its biodiversity gain plan are assured.
-The developer has a duty to maintain biodiversity enhancements delivered through the BNG regime for at least 30 years after completion of work on the development site, and there is the suggestion that this could be in perpetuity.
+The developer has a duty to maintain biodiversity enhancements delivered through the BNG regime for at least 30 years after completion of work on the development site.
 Part 7 of the Act legislates for the introduction of voluntary legally binding agreements between landowners and ‘responsible bodies’ such as conservation charities or public bodies as designated by the Secretary of State, to conserve and enhance a specified piece of land in a particular way in order to achieve BNG.
 Binding on subsequent landowners, the covenants are a mechanism to secure long-term conservation benefits delivered by BNG on a piece of land, which would be registered as a land charge.
 Landowners can be released from conservation covenant obligations after parting with their interest in the land, but these obligations will then lie with their successor.

 Although the Environment Act introduces a mandatory requirement for BNG of 10%, the existing planning policy framework does already support and promote the conservation of the natural environment, the protection and enhancement of biodiversity, and the achievement of net gains for biodiversity as part of development.